← Research

 Risk: 59

-Source (Russia) → Shell A → Shell B → Shell C → Danske Estonia
+Russia → Shell A → Shell B → Shell C → Danske Estonia → EU banking system

-Lowest fraud score because layering is the hardest pattern to detect — each individual transaction looks legitimate.
-The spectral method catches it through chain topology, not individual transaction analysis.
+$230 billion over 8 years.
+Lowest fraud score — layering is hardest to catch.
+Spectral method catches it through chain topology, not individual transactions.

 CLEAN CONTROLS

+Supply Chain: Risk 33 — borderline.
+Legitimate circular flow (returns, rebates).
 This is the one false positive.

 LIMITATIONS

 What the model catches: Structural fraud — money flow topology that cannot exist in honest commerce.
-Circular flows where value doesn't grow.
+Circular flows where value doesn’t grow.
 Concentration where diversification should exist.
-Layering where simplicity would suffice.

 COMPUTATION DETAILS